When you enjoy a meal at a restaurant, you’ll often find that a waiter or waitress will visit your table and ask how everything is.

 - What are the primary SEO or Google Ads issues that need to be addressed and how these map to the competencies of the companies you are considering?
 For example, if your main requirement is for technical SEO services, then select an SEO agency that is strong in technical SEO.

-- Does the SEO provider use a white hat SEO approach, do they outsource their SEO to an offshore provider that uses a more aggressive and risky approach that may bring short term results though could get your site banned?
+- Does the SEO provider use a white hat SEO approach, do they outsource their SEO to an offshore provider that uses a more aggressive and risky approach?

 - Can the agency walk the talk?
-For example, if you Google key local search terms like SEO Auckland, you will see our website ranked at the top of Google Maps, which infers we can do the same for your business.
+For example, if you Google key local search terms like SEO Services Auckland or SEO Wellington, you will want to the SEO agencies website ranked at the top.

 How much does SEO cost?